deeplearning4j/deeplearning4j/machine-learning-workflow.md

 * Other: Domain Expert (if Stakeholder doesn't know problem), Data Engineer (if DS doesn't know data systems), Systems Architect (if discussing deployment)

-## Phase 2 (optional): Feasibility Study and Exploratory Analysis
+## Phase 2: Feasibility Study and Exploratory Analysis

 **Goal**
 Rapidly explore and de-risk a use case before significant engineering resources are dedicated to it, make "go/no go" recommendation

-*NOTES: Akin to feasibility studies and short-term (1-2 month) POCs.*

-Overlaps with Phase 3 (model training) except that here you don't expect a fully tuned model, nor do you expect to produce a reusable software artifact.
+*NOTE: overlaps with Phase 3 (model training) except that here you don't expect a fully tuned model, nor do you expect to produce a reusable software artifact.*

 **Tasks**
 * Exploratory data analysis (EDA): descriptive statistics, visualization, detection of garbage data/noise/outlier values, quantify signal-to-noise ratio